Laksana Tri Handoko

 Laksana Tri Handoko (born 7 May 1968, in Malang) is an Indonesian scientist and public official specializing in theoretical and particle physics.
 He formerly served as the deputy head of science and technology for the Indonesian Institute of Sciences (Indonesian: Lembaga Ilmu Pengetahuan Indonesia, LIPI) from 2014 to 2018.
 In 2018, he replaced Bambang Subiyanto as the acting chairman of the institute.

-He appointed as Chairman of National Research and Innovation Agency (Indonesian: Badan Riset dan Inovasi Nasional, BRIN) since 28 April 2021.
+He was Chairman of the National Research and Innovation Agency (Indonesian: Badan Riset dan Inovasi Nasional, BRIN) from 2021 to 2025.

 Early life and education

 Handoko born to Suyono and Susasi.
-His father was a physics lecturer at Gadjah Mada University and part-time chicken farmer, and her mother was a chicken farmer.
-At that period, physics was deemed as field that not too much earning due to limited opportunity and salary in Indonesia at that time, resulting his father to have side job as chicken farmer despite his post.
-Through the chicken farming, his parents educated him professionalism and hardworking early in his youth.
+His father was a physics lecturer at Gadjah Mada University and a part-time chicken farmer together with his mother.
+At that period, the physics lecturer did not earn adequate paychecks due to limited opportunities and salaries in Indonesia at that time, resulting in his father having a side job as a chicken farmer.
+Through chicken farming, his parents educated him on professionalism and hard work early in his youth.

-Despite his background, Handoko love physics and his love to physics bring him to Bandung Institute of Technology for undergraduate study in physics.
-However, when Habibie open Overseas Fellowship Program scholarship opened, he registered on it and later accepted to the scholarship and resigned from Bandung Institute of Technology.
+Despite his background, Handoko's love of physics and his love for physics bring him to the Bandung Institute of Technology for undergraduate study in physics.
+However, when Habibie opened the Overseas Fellowship Program scholarship, he became an awardee and resigned from Bandung Institute of Technology.
 He completed his undergraduate study at Kumamoto University, and then his graduate study in particle physics at Hiroshima University.

-Between his time of undergraduate graduation and master study, he was worked to a Japanese wood factory and later become a gas station employee in Japan.
+Between his time of undergraduate graduation and master's study, he worked at a Japanese wood factory and later became a gas station employee in Japan.

-He became a fellow of the Alexander von Humboldt Foundation in 1999, and he's also the secretary of the Humboldt Alumni association of Indonesia.
+He became a fellow of the Alexander von Humboldt Foundation in 1999, and he's also the secretary of the Humboldt Alumni Association of Indonesia.

 Careers

 LIPI Scientist

-After returned to Indonesia, Handoko joined LIPI.
-In LIPI, he joined Theoretical Physics group.
-In 2002, he later become Head of LIPI Theoretical Physics Group, a post he hold for 10 years.
-In 2012, he become Head of LIPI Research Center for Informatics.
-He rose to rank of Deputy of Deputy III (Engineering Sciences) of LIPI in 2014 until 2018.
+After returning to Indonesia, Handoko joined LIPI.
+In LIPI, he joined the Theoretical Physics group.
+In 2002, he later became Head of the LIPI Theoretical Physics Group, a post he held for 10 years.
+In 2012, he became Head of the LIPI Research Center for Informatics.
+He rose to the rank of Deputy III (Engineering Sciences) of LIPI from 2014 until 2018.

 Educator

-During this time as LIPI scientist, he appointed visiting professor of Department of Physics Bogor Agricultural Institute (2002-2004) and Department of Physics University of Indonesia (since 2002).
-At the time of his appointment as Chairman of BRIN, he still holding the visiting professor position at University of Indonesia.
+During this time as a LIPI scientist, he was appointed as a visiting professor at the Department of Physics Bogor Agricultural Institute (2002–2004) and the Department of Physics University of Indonesia (since 2002).
+At the time of his appointment as Chairman of BRIN, he still holds the visiting professor position at the University of Indonesia.

 Chairman of LIPI

-He become 10th Chairman of LIPI in 2018, succeeded Iskandar Zulkarnaen, the 9th Chairman of LIPI.
-Previously, the post was filled in acting capacity by Bambang Subiyanto in transition period between Zulkarnaen to Handoko.
+He became the 10th Chairman of LIPI in 2018, succeeding Iskandar Zulkarnaen, the 9th Chairman of LIPI.
+Previously, the post was filled in an acting capacity by Bambang Subiyanto in the transition period between Zulkarnaen to Handoko.
 He was the penultimate chairman of LIPI.